cept73/digiid-wp-authentication/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-= DigiID Authentication =
+= Digi-ID Authentication =
-extends wordpress default authentication with the digiid-protocol
+extends wordpress default authentication with the digii-id protocol

 == Installation ==
 1. check if the server has the "GMP PHP extension", if not you or a server admin must install it.